hwayne/tlacli/readme.md

 ## Setup

 You need Java and Python 3.7.
 There's no package, just clone and run.
+The `requirements.txt` is only needed for testing.
+The python script is in `tlacli/tlacli`.

 ## Using

+All examples assume you are in the `tlacli/tlacli` folder.

 ```
 python tlacli.py specfile.tla